MicrosoftDocs/power-platform/power-platform/admin/how-record-access-determined.md

 The hierarchy access only takes place if [Hierarchy Security](hierarchy-security.md) management is enabled in that organization and for that entity, and if the user is a manager.

-In this case, the user would have access to the record if:
+In this case, the user would have access to the record if both of the following are met:
 - The manager has a security role assigned directly or through a team that has the access level Business Unit or Parent:Child Business Units.
-AND
+- Any one of the following applies:
   - The record is owned by a direct report.
-OR
   - A direct report is a member of the owner team.
-OR
   - The record was shared to perform the required action with a direct report.
-OR
   - The record was shared to perform the required action with a team a direct report belongs to.

 ### See also
 [Security roles and privileges](security-roles-privileges.md) <br />